-Finally, we showcase the potential of backward layout guidance in editing real images.
-To achieve this, we leverage text inversion and Dreambooth as described in \Cref{s:editing}.
-We show qualitative examples of this process in \Cref{fig:real_image_control}, confirming that our method effectively changes the position, gesture, and orientation of the ``dog" (based on the aspect ratio of the bounding box) to fit the new context without altering its identity.
-As shown in \Cref{fig:real_image_control}, the capability to precisely control object size and position cannot be attained through Dreambooth/TI alone.
+We showcase the potential of backward layout guidance for editing real images in \Cref{fig:real_image_control}, confirming its effectiveness at changing the position, gesture, and orientation of the ``dog" (based on the aspect ratio of the bounding box) to fit the new context, without altering its identity.
+As shown in the same figure, the capability to precisely control object size and position cannot be attained through Dreambooth/TI alone.
 This highlights the potential of our method in a wide range of applications related to image editing and manipulation.